fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 }
 ```

-Type guard and the parser are here
+The type guard and the parser are below

 ```js
 const isVisibility = (param: any): param is Visibility => {